eugnsp/library/index.md

 *Erik Demaine* @ MIT OCW 6.006 (2011)

-> <b>I.</b> This lecture introduces dynamic programming, in which careful exhaustive search can be used to design polynomial-time algorithms.
+> <small><b>I.</b> This lecture introduces dynamic programming, in which careful exhaustive search can be used to design polynomial-time algorithms.
 The Fibonacci and shortest paths problems are used to introduce guessing, memoization, and reusing solutions to subproblems. <b>II.</b> This lecture starts with a five-step process for dynamic programming, and then covers text justification and perfect-information blackjack.
 The lecture also describes how parent pointers are used to recover the solution. <b>III.</b> This lecture starts with how to define useful subproblems for strings or sequences, and then looks at parenthesization, edit distance, and the knapsack problem.
 The lecture ends with a brief discussion of pseudopolynomial time. <b>IV.</b> This lecture introduces a second type of guessing, in which more subproblems are created so that more features of the solution can be found.
-This type of guessing is illustrated with piano/guitar fingering and the Tetris and Super Mario Brothers games.
+This type of guessing is illustrated with piano/guitar fingering and the Tetris and Super Mario Brothers games.</small>

 Watch at YouTube: [Part I](https://www.youtube.com/watch?v=OQ5jsbhAv_M) [Part II](https://www.youtube.com/watch?v=ENyox7kNKeY) [Part III](https://www.youtube.com/watch?v=ocZMDMZwhCY) [Part IV](https://www.youtube.com/watch?v=tp4_UXaVyx8)